Step 1- Check your eligibility for an adult passport.

 - One parent’s Australian citizenship certificate, valid at the time of the applicant’s birth.

 If you cannot provide the above documents, you must get a certificate of citizenship.
-Please refer to the Australian Citizenship section under Visa and Citizenship for further information.
+Please refer to the Australian Citizenship section on the Home Affairs website for further information.

 If your Australian citizenship document does not show your sex or place and country of birth, you must provide your original birth certificate (not an extract, commemorative birth certificate or birth card) or, if you cannot present your original birth certificate, your foreign passport.